-- Acquisition indebtedness The aggregate amount treated as acquisition indebtedness for a period shall not exceed \$1,000,000 (\$500,000 in the case of a married individual or an RDP filing a separate tax return).
-If your combined acquisition indebtedness is over \$1,000,000, enter the amount of interest on your indebtedness (up to \$1,000,000) on your recalculated federal Schedule A (Form 1040), line 10 or line 11. - Home equity indebtedness The aggregate amount treated as home equity indebtedness for any period shall not exceed \$100,000 (\$50,000 in the case of a married individual or an RDP filing a separate tax return).
-If your combined home equity indebtedness is over \$100,000 enter the amount of interest on your indebtedness (up to \$100,000) on your recalculated federal Schedule A (Form 1040), line 10 or line 11.
+- Acquisition indebtedness The aggregate amount treated as acquisition indebtedness for a period shall not exceed \$750,000 (\$375,000 in the case of a married individual or an RDP filing a separate tax return).
+If your combined acquisition indebtedness is over \$750,000, enter the amount of interest on your indebtedness (up to \$750,000) on your recalculated federal Schedule A (Form 1040), line 8a or line 8b. - Home equity indebtedness The aggregate amount treated as home equity indebtedness for any period shall not exceed \$100,000 (\$50,000 in the case of a married individual or an RDP filing a separate tax return) if the loan is used to buy, build, or substantially improve the taxpayer's home that secures the loan.
+If your combined home equity indebtedness is over \$100,000 enter the amount of interest on your indebtedness (up to \$100,000) on your recalculated federal Schedule A (Form 1040), line 8a or line 8b.